pykale/pykale/CONTRIBUTING.md

 - Make changes to the source in your fork following [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
 - **Document** the update in [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) and [update `docs`](https://github.com/pykale/pykale/tree/master/docs) to verify its API [documentations](https://pykale.readthedocs.io/en/latest/).
 - Keep **data** and other large files [local/external](https://github.com/pykale/pykale/tree/master/examples/data) to keep the repository small (via `.gitignore`)
+- Run linting via `flake8 ` to fix any style problems identified if you did not turn automatic linting on.
 - Create a [pull request](https://github.com/pykale/pykale/pulls) explaining the changes and choose reviewers.
 - After passing the review, your pull request gets merged and pykale has your contribution incorporated.